160 200 T

 Rubber is native to South America.
-Its cultivation has spread to Southeast Asia and, to a lesser extent, West and Central Africa.
+Its cultivation has spread to all tropical regions, more specifically to Southeast Asia as well as West and Central Africa.

-The rubber can be harvested in the liquid state (latex) or after coagulation in the field (cup lump).
-It is then taken to the factory.
+Rubber can be harvested in a liquid state – latex – or after coagulation in the field (cup lumps).
+It is then taken to the rubber factory.

 Green energy supply

-Natural rubber is prized for its physical properties:
+Natural rubber is desired for its physical properties:

-Rubber: a raw material used in many domestic and medical items
+Rubber, a raw material used in many domestic and medical objects:

 |Tyres, manufactured articles, elastic thread, carpets, surgical protection products, condoms, glue…